peterFran/dog-parking/README.md

 {
   "dog_id": "dog-123",
   "owner_id": "owner-123",
+  "venue_id": "venue-123",
   "service_type": "daycare",
   "start_time": "2024-01-01T09:00:00Z",
   "end_time": "2024-01-01T17:00:00Z",
   "special_instructions": "Feed at 12pm"
 }

+# Note: The booking will atomically reserve slot capacity at the venue.
+# If capacity is not available, the booking will fail with a 400 error.
 ```

 #### List Bookings